mientjan/react-native-markdown-renderer/README.md

 ### Compatibility with react-native-markdown-renderer

-This is intended to be a drop-in replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements.
+This is intended to be a drop-in replacement for react-native-markdown-renderer, with a variety of bug fixes and enhancements, although **Due to how the new style rules work, there may be some tweaking needed**

 ### Install